sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Governance, Compliance, and Reporting

-1. IT Solutions are understood as a collection of IT Products and as such, each IT Product must be assessed on its own as well as the sum of all the IT Products composing the IT Solution.
+1. IT Solutions are broken down into manageable parts (IT Products)
+2. Each IT Product must be assessed on its own as well as a part of overall the IT Solution.
+3. IT Products may be bought, built, or adopted (e.g. Open Source Software)
-2. IT Solutions are obtained in a way that minimizes the risks to the department and to its ability to serve Canadians (see [Risk Managing the Obtention of Software](#risk-managing-the-obtention-of-software)).
+4. IT Solutions are obtained in a way that minimizes the risks to the department and to its ability to serve Canadians (see [Risk Managing the Obtention of Software](#risk-managing-the-obtention-of-software)).
 As such:
    1. Complex and core to mandate IT Solutions are designed internally to ESDC.
       - Small and iterative IT Projects are favoured (see [Target Solution Delivery Model](strategy-target-solution-delivery-model.html)) to deliver the IT Products that will be components to the IT Solution.
       - IT Solutions Architecture is a key partner throughout the lifecycle of the IT Solutions but IT Products teams have authority to operate and take responsibility for their own products.